Sequenced Curriculum

 Designing for Coherence (Center for Assessment)

-Link: Designing for Coherence
+Designing for Coherence

 Useful aspects (for Bangladesh):

-- Ensures assessments match intended learning outcomes.
+- Ensures assessments truly measure intended outcomes.

 Cautions: